dataloop-ai-apps/export-aws/README.md

 # AWS Hooks

-The **AWS Hooks** application has two nodes to Export and Import annotation directly from AWS bucket.  \
+The **AWS Hooks** application has two nodes to Export and Import annotation directly from AWS bucket.

 ## Quick Start:

 1. Go to `Pipelines` and `Create new pipeline`.
 2. Build a custom work flow that requires Export/Import annotations to/from AWS bucket
-3. Define the bucket name and the region name in the node configuration panel. \
+3. Define the bucket name and the region name in the node configuration panel.
 4. Start pipeline

-Pre-requirements: The GPC-hooks service get integration_name parameter, the integration name is the secret name that holds the service account json data.
+Pre-requirements: The AWS-hooks service needs an integration of `AWS_INTEGRATION` that holds the service account json data.

 Also, secret with the following  format can be used as well (put the secrete name in the integration name filed)